The Accountant (2016 film): Plot

-In the present, Christian operates a small accounting office in Plainfield, Illinois, that serves as a front for his money laundering enterprise.
-His criminal clients contact him via an unnamed woman, who also organizes his business.
-Chris is hired to audit the firm Living Robotics after the company's CEO Lamar Blackburn and his sister Rita learn of accounting irregularities.
-They assign in-house accountant Dana Cummings to assist Wolff as she discovered the issue.
+As an adult, the child is known by the alias Christian Wolff and acts as a forensic accountant investigating criminal organizations, "un-cooking" their financial records to uncover thefts.
+He operates a small accounting office in Plainfield, Illinois, that serves as a front for his money laundering enterprise.
+He assists a farmer and his wife with their tax problems, and is seen living a regimented life in a suburban property.
+His criminal clients contact him via an unnamed woman, who also organizes his business, identities and life.
+After Living Robotics' CEO, Lamar Blackburn, and his sister Rita learn of accounting irregularities from in-house accountant Dana Cummings, they hire Christian to audit their firm with Dana's assistance.